bbatsov/metaredux/_posts/2018-10-27-a-safer-rubocop.md

 Pretty crazy, right?[^5]

-In practical terms this means that depending on how the result of the method was used things like be business as usual or breakage to your code (the need for a "real" boolean value vs the need for something truthy or falsy).
+In practical terms this means that depending on how the result of the method was used things will be business as usual or breakage to your code (the need for a "real" boolean value vs the need for something truthy or falsy).

 Here's another classic example: